Popular Canadian pop singer. The most famous Canadian singers and singers

 Alexander Graham Bell, inventor.

-Alex Trebek, a popular TV presenter.
+Alex Trebek, popular TV presenter.

-Wayne Gretzky, sportsman.
+Wayne Gretzky, athlete.

-Pierre Trudeau, politician.
+Pierre Trudeau, politician

 John Kenneth Galbraith, economist.

-James Cameron, producer.
+James Cameron, director.

 Neil Young, singer/composer.

-Shania Twain, singer / composer.
+Shania Twain, singer/composer.

-Handsome Ryan Gosling, the star of such films as "Drive", "Game Op Slow" and "The Ides of March", was born in a small town called London in the province of Ontario.
-And although he has long lived in the United States, he continues to consider Canada "the best country in the world."
-“I am proud to say that I am Canadian,” the actor admitted in an interview.
-“I think Canadian kids have a completely different view of the world.”
+Handsome Ryan Gosling, star of such films as Drive, Big Short and The Ides of March, was born in a small town called London in the province of Ontario.
+And although he has lived in the United States for a long time, he continues to consider Canada “the best country in the world.”
+“I’m proud to say that I’m Canadian,” the actor admitted in an interview.
+“I think Canadian kids have a completely different way of looking at the world.”

 Jim carrey